Box-ball system: soliton and tree decomposition of excursions: Trees, excursions and slot diagrams

 \section{Trees, excursions and slot diagrams}

 In this section we provide an alternative decomposition of an excursion using a bijection between soft excursions and planar trees.
 The construction is a slight variant of the classical bijection of strict excursions and planar rooted trees, see \cite{MR942038,evans,LG}.
+There are several ways of codifying planar trees (see for example \cite{LG}).
+We will try to use a direct pictorial approach introducing less algebraic notation as possible.